 A true change in a tumor volume has occurred with 95% confidence if the measured change is larger than 24%, 29% or 39% when the longest in-plane diameter is initially 50-100mm, 35-49mm or 10-34mm, respectively.

 This document is intended to help clinicians basing decisions on this biomarker, imaging staff generating this biomarker, vendor staff developing related products, purchasers of such products and investigators designing trials with imaging endpoints.

+For convenience, the QIBA website also provides a "checklist" document which has re-grouped the requirements from Section 3 for each Actor to more easily communicate and confirm conformance of sites, staff and equipment to this Profile.

 Note that this Profile document only states requirements to achieve the claim, not “requirements on standard of care.”
 Further, meeting the goals of this Profile is secondary to properly caring for the patient.